jzserai/Support/README.md

     The SQL Server Database project file itself.
+Ex: MyDatabaseProject.sqlproj

-Ex: MyDatabaseProject.sqlproj This is used only if "Set DacPac version" is yes.
+    This is used only if 'Set DacPac version' is yes.

 </div>